GE-McKinsey Nine-Field Matrix: PowerPoint Template

 Summary

-The GE-McKinsey Nine Field (or Box) Matrix framework offers a systematic approach to prioritize investments among products or business units.
+The GE-McKinsey Nine Field (or Box) Matrix framework systematically prioritizes investments among products or business units.

-In a world with increased competition and limited resources, the decision in which business unit or product portfolio to allocate capital and other resources is one of the most critical elements for a company's future success.
+In a world with increased competition and limited resources, deciding which business unit or product portfolio to allocate capital and other resources is critical for a company's future success.
 This template helps you to address the complexity of the decision process.

-The GE-McKinsey Nine Field with 9 cells indicate whether the company should invest into a business unit or product, harvest it or need to do further R&D if there are still resources left.
-Worst case, the business unit or product should be divested.
+The GE-McKinsey Nine Field with nine cells indicates whether the company should invest in a business unit or product, harvest it, or do further R&D if there are still resources.
+In the worst case, the business unit or product should be divested.

-In the model, the business unit or products are evaluated on two axes: industry or market attractiveness and a competitive strength of the respective unit or product.
+In the model, the business unit or products are evaluated on two axes: industry or market attractiveness and the respective unit or product's competitive strength.

 GE-McKinsey 9 Nine-Field Matrix - PowerPoint Template